romalev/mars-rover-kata/README.md

 # Intro

-Here you'll find a java mvn based implementation of `Mars Rover Kata` according to given requirements.
+This is  a java mvn based implementation of `Mars Rover Kata`.

 # How to